animesh10/electrode-gitbook/chapter1/intermediate/more-deployments/docker.md

 ### Deploy with Docker

 Docker is a new container-based technology designed to make applications easier to create, deploy and run.
 It's an increasingly popular way to accelerate development and share content.
-To get started, sign up for a [Docker](https://cloud.docker.com/), download [Docker for your machine](https://www.docker.com/products/docker) and read over the corresponding system requirements.
-Docker requires a Linux machine; if you are using a Mac, you will need to follow the instructions based on your computer version to "[virtualize the Docker Engine environment](https://docs.docker.com/engine/installation/mac/#/docker-for-mac) and Linux kernel-specific features for the Docker daemon" using a virtual machine.
+To get started, sign up for [Docker](https://cloud.docker.com/), download [Docker for your machine](https://www.docker.com/products/docker) and read over the corresponding system requirements.
+Docker is available for all major operating systems.
+See the corresponding "Get Started Tutorial" for your OS version on the Docker product page.

-After you install and run Docker on your machine, you will be asked to authorize `Docker.app`.
-Double-click `Docker.app` to start Docker.
-The Docker Whale icon in the top status bar will let you know that Docker is running.

-On the first installation you'll get a  `success` message.
-Click the Whale icon to go to `Preferences`.
-Select `About Docker`  to verify you have the latest version.

 Let's check the versions of `Docker Engine`, `Compose` and `Machine` by running the commands below: